-With a count bargain the prosecution offers to drop at least one (sometimes more than one) charge against a defendant faced with several criminal counts.
-One example might be a defendant charged with both marijuana cultivation and intent to sell marijuana.
-If the defendant is willing to enter a guilty plea, the prosecutor might be willing to drop one of the two.
+With a count bargain, the prosecution offers to drop at least one (sometimes more than one) charge against a defendant faced with several criminal counts.
+One example might be a defendant charged with marijuana cultivation and intent to sell marijuana.
+If the defendant is willing to enter a guilty plea, the prosecutor might agree to drop one of the two.

 Things to Keep in Mind When Considering a Plea Deal

-It’s important to remember that plea bargains almost always stand to benefit the prosecution in some way.
-Yes, there is good sense in reducing the strain on our country’s courts and in keeping the justice system operating as efficiently as possible.
+It’s important to remember that plea bargains almost always stand to benefit the prosecution.
+Yes, there is good sense in reducing the strain on our country’s courts and keeping the justice system operating as efficiently as possible.

 However, that is not always the case, even if it may seem that way when the bargain is first presented.
 If your criminal defense lawyer is at all skeptical of the deal being offered, it is almost certainly with good reason.
-If you have found yourself in the defendant’s chair, there is a possibility you will be asked to consider a plea bargain.
+If you find yourself in the defendant’s chair, there is a possibility you will be asked to consider a plea bargain.

-Before agreeing to anything at all, you should contact a criminal defense attorney whose knowledge of how plea bargains work (and often work against the accused) can be of great help to you.
-A plea may be your best option, or it may close the door on a far more just verdict.
+Before agreeing to anything, you should contact a criminal defense attorney whose knowledge of how plea bargains work (and often work against the accused) can be of great help to you.
+A plea may be your best option, or it may close the door to a far more just verdict.